Scrivito/scrivito_timeline_widget/README.md

 scrivito_timeline_widget
 =====================

-A Widget for Scrivito for a timeline.
+A Scrivito witget to build a timeline.

 ## Installation